syncfusion-content/blazor-docs/blazor/maps/polygon.md

 ### Tooltip template

-The HTML element can be rendered in the tooltip of the Maps using the [`TooltipTemplate`]() property of the [`MapsPolygon`](../api/maps/polygonSettingsModel).
-If you add 'n' numbers of polygon shapes, you may add the `TooltipTemplate` property to each polygon group, which will display the tooltip data for the associated polygon shape.
+Any HTML element can be rendered in the tooltip of the polygon shapes using the [TooltipTemplate]()property of the [MapsPolygon](../api/maps/polygonSettingsModel).
+If you add 'n' numbers of polygon shapes, you can add the `TooltipTemplate` property to each polygon, which will display the tooltip for the associated polygon shape.

 ```cshtml
 @using Syncfusion.Blazor.Maps